peeweetje/Udacity-React-Nanodegree-Project-1/README.md

+## Update 2020

+removed the class-components => add function components with hooks removed css => Add styled-componenents

 ## My-Reads: A Book Tracking App

 This is the first project for the Udacity React Nanodegree programm.
 This application allows you to search for books and place the selected books on to shelf.
 There are two pages: The Homepage shows the three bookshelfs, currently reading, want to read, and read.
 The search page will allow the user to search for books.

 ## Getting Started

 After downloading or cloning the repository run `npm install`.
 Once installed use `npm start` to launch the project.

 ## Important

 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found Down below.
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

 ## Allowed Search Terms

 'Android', 'Art', 'Artificial Intelligence', 'Astronomy', 'Austen', 'Baseball', 'Basketball', 'Bhagat', 'Biography', 'Brief', 'Business', 'Camus', 'Cervantes', 'Christie', 'Classics', 'Comics', 'Cook', 'Cricket', 'Cycling', 'Desai', 'Design', 'Development', 'Digital Marketing', 'Drama', 'Drawing', 'Dumas', 'Education', 'Everything', 'Fantasy', 'Film', 'Finance', 'First', 'Fitness', 'Football', 'Future', 'Games', 'Gandhi', 'History', 'History', 'Homer', 'Horror', 'Hugo', 'Ibsen', 'Journey', 'Kafka', 'King', 'Lahiri', 'Larsson', 'Learn', 'Literary Fiction', 'Make', 'Manage', 'Marquez', 'Money', 'Mystery', 'Negotiate', 'Painting', 'Philosophy', 'Photography', 'Poetry', 'Production', 'Program Javascript', 'Programming', 'React', 'Redux', 'River', 'Robotics', 'Rowling', 'Satire', 'Science Fiction', 'Shakespeare', 'Singh', 'Swimming', 'Tale', 'Thrun', 'Time', 'Tolstoy', 'Travel', 'Ultimate', 'Virtual Reality', 'Web Development', 'iOS'

 ## Backend Server

 To simplify your development process, we've provided a backend server for you to develop against.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend.

 ## PROJECT SPECIFICATION